-117.64.
+117.63.
 (GP: Attorney Dues) Agencies and offices of the State of South Carolina that employ attorneys are authorized, if they so decide, to use other appropriated funds, including General Fund carry forward funds, to pay the costs of mandatory dues owed to the South Carolina Bar Association.

-117.65.
-(GP: Healthcare Critical Employee Recruitment and Retention) The Department of Corrections, Department of Disabilities and Special Needs, Department of Health and Environmental Control, Department of Health and Human Services, Department of Juvenile Justice, Department of Mental Health, Department of Vocational Rehabilitation, and Wil Lou Gray Opportunity School State agencies are allowed to spend state, federal, and other sources of revenue to provide lump sum bonuses to aid in recruiting and retaining healthcare workers in critical needs healthcare jobs based on objective guidelines established by the Department of Administration which provide services that directly impact the health, safety, and welfare of the public.
+117.64.
+(GP: Critical Employee Recruitment and Retention) State agencies are allowed to spend state, federal, and other sources of revenue to provide lump sum bonuses to aid in recruiting and retaining workers in critical needs jobs which provide services that directly impact the health, safety, and welfare of the public.
 The employee bonus amount shall be approved by the State Human Resources Director based on State Human Resources guidelines, and shall not exceed \$10,000 per year.
 Payment of these bonuses is not a part of the employee's base salary and is not earnable compensation for purposes of employee and employer contributions to respective retirement systems.
 These bonuses shall, however, be considered earnings for determining if an employee who has returned to work after retirement is subject to the earning limitation imposed in either Section 9-1-1790(A)(1) or Section 9-11-(4)(a)(i).

-These agencies may also provide paid educational leave for any employees employee in an a FTE position deemed critical by the Department of Administration to attend class while enrolled in healthcare degree programs that are related to the agency's mission.
+These agencies may also provide paid educational leave for any employee in a FTE position deemed critical by the Department of Administration to attend class while enrolled in degree programs that are related to the agency's mission.
 All such leave is at the agency head's discretion.

-These agencies may enter into an agreement with Psychiatrists, Psychologists, and Nurses individuals employed in those critical needs positions to repay them for their outstanding student loans associated with completion of a healthcare relevant degree.
-The employee must be employed in a critical needs area, which would be identified at the agency head's discretion.
-Critical needs areas could include rural areas, areas with high turnover, or where the agency has experienced recruiting difficulties.
+These agencies may enter into an agreement with individuals employed in critical needs positions to repay them for their outstanding student loans associated with completion of a relevant degree.
 Agencies may pay these employees up to twenty percent or \$7,500, whichever is less, of their outstanding student loan each year over a five-year period.
 Payments will be made directly to the employee at the end of each year of employment.
 The agency will be responsible for verifying the principal balance of the employee's student loan prior to issuing payments.